TuanNS10/aws-cloudformation-template/README.md

+## Deploy a high-availability web app using CloudFormation

 ### Project Overview

 Suppose company is creating an Instagram clone like application.
 Developers pushed the latest version of their code in a zip file located in a public S3 Bucket.